Indian Board of School Education

 The Indian Board of School Education (IBOSE), is the Board of Education for private education, under the Government of India.
 It was established by the S.R.
 Acts XXI of 1860 of the Government of India in 2007 to provide education inexpensively to remote areas.
 The IBOSE is a national board that administers examinations for Secondary and Senior Secondary examinations of schools.

-It had an enrolment of about thousands students from 2008–2015 at secondary and senior secondary levels and enrols about one thousand students annually which makes it the largest private schooling system in the India.
+It had an enrolment of about thousands students from 2008 to 2015 at secondary and senior secondary levels and enrols about one thousand students annually which makes it the largest private schooling system in the India.

 The Indian Board of School Education have regional information centres or study centres all over India.

 Courses

 The Indian Board of School Education offer the following courses: